Phorider/ExcelProject/README.md

-Excel Project Overview: Data Cleaning, Processing, Dashboard Creation, and Slicer Implementation
+<H1>Excel Project Overview: Data Cleaning, Processing, Dashboard Creation, and Slicer Implementation</H1>
 Introduction:
 This project involves analyzing bike sales data in Excel, covering various aspects such as ID, Marital Status, Gender, Income, and more.